Dominican Republic - North America

 Where should I stay in Santo Domingo for a first trip?

-A base that balances the Zona Colonial with one easier modern corridor usually works best, because Santo Domingo is strongest when the colonial layer and the evening-food layer stay connected without long resets.
+A base that balances the Zona Colonial with one easier modern corridor usually works better, because Santo Domingo is strongest when the colonial layer and the evening-food layer stay connected without long resets.

 What is the biggest planning mistake in Santo Domingo?